 - Excessive flexibility

-Infants with Down syndrome may be of average size, but typically they grow slowly and remain shorter than other children of similar age.
+Infants with Down syndrome may be average size, but typically they grow slowly and remain shorter than other children the same age.
 In general, developmental milestones, such as sitting and crawling, occur at about twice the age of children without impairment.
-Children with Down syndrome also have some degree of mental retardation, most often in the mild to moderate range.

-- Birth defects: Down syndrome.
-Centers for Disease Control and Prevention. http://www.cdc.gov/ncbddd/birthdefects/DownSyndrome.htm.
-Accessed Feb.
-15, 2011.
+- Facts about Down syndrome.
+Centers for Disease Control and Prevention. http://www.cdc.gov/ncbddd/birthdefects/DownSyndrome.html.
+Accessed Nov.
+13, 2013.